PeggyFan/experiment_simulator_genai/README.md

 Notes:
 1. In real experiments, true mean and std are unknown.
 In the simulator, these are assumptions or estimates.

-## ✅ Pre-Requisite: Measuring Human Evaluator Bias for Simulator Inputs
+## Pre-Requisite #1: Measuring Human Evaluator Bias for Simulator Inputs

 Each evaluator may systematically over- or under-rate a variant.
 This is how one can estimate it: